How Entrepreneurship Support Promotes Community Goals

 Personal qualities that start-ups need to succeed include good timing, adequate capital, realistic financial projections and a way to support themselves long enough to make it, intuition and the confidence to pay attention to it, ability to present themselves well, and the ability to self-correct quickly if they see that they have made an error.

 But this site is focused in on community development.
-So from the standpoint of what the fledgling business needs or can gain from the community, worthwhile contributions from the local government, local business organizations, and colleague start-ups include:
+So from the standpoint of what the fledgling business needs or can gain from the community, worthwhile contributions from the local government, local business organizations, and other start-ups include:

 • Accurate advice on how to navigate the legal and governmental aspects of business start-up, ideally in a one-stop shop